liqotech/liqo/docs/installation/install.md

 To prevent misconfigurations, Calico shall then be configured to skip Liqo-managed interfaces during this process.
 This is required if Calico is configured in *BGP* mode, while not in case the *VPC native setup* is leveraged.

-In Calico v3.17 and above, this can be performed patching the *Installation CR*, adding the following:
+In Calico v3.17 and above, this can be performed by patching the *Installation CR*, adding the following:

 ```yaml
 apiVersion: operator.tigera.io/v1